 When can my dog and I do this?

 I’d like to come out and see the “pros” lure course.
 When is that happening?

 Where can I find when upcoming CAT or Lure Trials will occur?

-Please see our calendar for the latest information or contact our Lure Coursing Chair at firstname.lastname@example.org.
-You can also visit the American Sighthound Field Association (ASFA) Region 1 website.
+Contact our Lure Coursing Chair at firstname.lastname@example.org or you can also visit the American Sighthound Field Association (ASFA) Region 1 website.
 Click on calendar to find upcoming events.

 What does it look like?

 I’m interested, and my dog is too.
 Are we eligible?